Amazon Explorer: Primates and Parrots Special!

 Deposit: £600 per person

-Transfer to lodge from Tefe Airport for a four night stay.
-Three full days exploring the forest and area around this unique floating lodge using canoes with local guides (wet season).
+Transfer to lodge from Tefe Airport for a three night stay.
+Two full days exploring the forest and area around this unique floating lodge using canoes with local guides (wet season).
 Your stay here includes breakfast, lunch and dinner, accommodation in two bed-roomed bungalows with private facilities.
 Canoe excursions including snacks and drinks with local guides.
 On the final morning, transfer back to Tefe Airport.
-(NB Chris Collins will accompany this extension based on a minimum of 10 clients.)
+(NB Regina Ribeiro will accompany this extension based on a minimum of 10 clients.)

 We can also combine your Amazon Cruise with other areas of Brazil eg Regua Lodge (Atlantic Forest) The Pantanal, Iguazu Falls etc.